-There are many questions on Sylow's theorem in the preliminary written exams from past years.
-For example, the question which appeared as question 5 in the Spring of 1994 is challenging:
+There have been many questions on Sylow's theorem in the preliminary written exams.
+In recent years they have been rather straightforward.
+Some questions that appeared in previous years are more challenging, such as question 5 in the Spring of 1994.